MartinPankraz/ABAP-Developer-Day/student/quest4.md

 > **Note** - As before we are using here HTTP and Port 50000 (not HTTPS), because we have not configured any certificates.

+You can find a video of the performed steps [here](https://youtu.be/IsJS36Ll5uU)

 1. Open **Microsoft Excel** (You can either install Office on the VM as mentioned before, or for this Quest you can also easily use Excel installed on your PC)

 2. From a clean Excel Worksheet, navigate to Data and select **Get Data** -> **Open From Other Sources** -> **From OData Feed**